joseprupi/quantragrpc/README.md

 These tests have been run executing all processes (client, proxy and background gRPC services) using a single machine with AMD Ryzen 9 3900X 12-Core CPU.

+The test measures the time it takes to price bonds.
+The code for the test can be found here https://github.com/joseprupi/quantragrpc/blob/master/tests/test.cpp.

+the binary accepts three parameters:
+* Number of bonds per request
+* Number of requests
+* A flag that is 0 or 1 if just one curve should be created and reused to price all the bonds, for both Quantra and Quantlib.
+Quantra will boostrap one curve per process.

+It will repeatedly boostrap the same curve an price the same bond with it using both Quantra and QuantLib, this is just for testing purposes.
+Quantlib will price the total number of bonds (number of bonds per request x number of requests)

 | Number of requests (parallel processes in Quantra) | Number of bonds per request (for Quantra) | Total bonds | Quantra time in ms | Quantlib time in ms |
 | -------------------------------------------------- | ----------------------------------------- | ----------- | ------------------ | ------------------- |
 | 1                                                  | 1                                         | 1           | 9                  | 1                   |